brynicdewMMC/VirtualScreening/README.md

 ## Instructions:

 1. Separate ligands in the Ligands directory into individual files.
-Instructions can be found in the directory.
+Further instructions can be found in Ligand_Prep.txt.
 2. Add receptor to Receptor directory
 3. Change receptor in conf_vs.txt.
 This is also when any changes to the config parameters can be made.
-4. Run launch.sh
+4. Run "sbatch screen.sh."
+This will submit the job to slurm when run through the SBGrid environment.
+If running locally, just run the script normally with "chmod +x screen.sh" followed by "./screen.sh"
+5. Run Output.pl to find the ligands with the most negative score.